Ghost kitchen, virtual restaurant, cloud kitchen…

 We recommend that you consider a crowdsourcing design platform like crowdspring.
 You’ll be able to choose the logo that best captures your brand from dozens of designs – all custom-created just for you, at a fraction of the price you’d pay using a traditional agency or freelancer.

 However you choose to acquire your logo, you must have one.
 And, like your business name, it should be memorable, unique, and effectively communicate your brand.
-For more information on how to create the perfect logo for your virtual restaurant, read this article.

-2. Set up a website.
+2. Set up a business website.

 It’s not enough to appear on a delivery app.